SchlossLab/opf/doc/index.md

 ## Annotation

-BLAST genes to a database of your choice, KEGG for example, and annotate OPF by majority vote.
+* BLAST genes to a database of your choice, KEGG for example, and annotate OPF by majority vote.

----

-# HMP dataset

-Dataset was too large to cluster as a whole so OPFs were clustered within the KEGG category they

----
+* They're still only as good as your database though...